 The Company is exposed to financial risk related to fluctuations of foreign exchange rates.
-Foreign currency risk is limited to the portion of the Company's business transactions and balances denominated in currencies other than the Canadian dollar, primarily the United States dollar ("USD"), UK pounds sterling ("GBP") and Euros.
-The Company believes that its results of operations, financial position and cash flows could be affected by a sudden change in foreign exchange rates, but would not impair or enhance its ability to pay its foreign currency obligations.
+Foreign currency risk is limited to the portion of the Company's business transactions denominated in currencies other than the Canadian dollar, primarily the United States dollar ("USD"), Great Britain Pound ("GBP"), Euros and Brazilian Real ("BRL").
+The Company believes that its results of operations, financial position and cash flows could be affected by a sudden change in foreign exchange rates but would not impair or enhance its ability to pay its foreign currency obligations.
 The Company manages foreign exchange risk by maintaining USD, GBP and Euros cash on hand to fund its anticipated short-term foreign currency expenditures.